codingwithaibook.com

 About the author

-Ryan Byrd has been writing software since the 1990s and serving as CTO at billion-dollar-revenue companies across the Department of Defense, medical software, multifamily housing technology, and ecommerce SaaS.
-He has led engineering organizations of more than 1,200 engineers across the US, Eastern Europe, India, and Latin America — standing up software factories, dismantling ones that should not have existed, and defending engineering budgets to boards.
-He has taught engineering at Utah Valley University and still writes code several days a week, now with an agent at his side.
+Ryan Byrd, part of the Oregon Trail generation, has been writing software since the 1990s and serving as CTO at Unicorn companies (1B+ valuation) across multifamily housing technology, direct to home services and ecommerce SaaS.
+He has led engineering organizations having more than 1,200 engineers across the US, Eastern Europe, India, and Latin America — standing up software factories, dismantling ones that should not have existed, and defending engineering budgets to public company boards.
+He has taught software engineering at Utah Valley University and still writes code several days a week, now with an agent at his side.

 Get the handbook when it ships